Power of Choice for customers

 Power of Choice (PoC) is a suite of reforms to the electricity regulatory framework.
 Its part of a national emphasis to help you better understand your energy usage and how it directly impacts the electricity network.

-These changes will also allow us and associated energy companies to better respond to electricity industry changes, market changes and technological changes.
+These changes also allow us and associated energy companies to better respond to electricity industry changes, market changes and technological changes.

 The PoC reforms are designed to: